Limited Mobility and UTIs

 - Adopt infection control measures with catheter use: When a urinary catheter is being used, follow good infection prevention measures – your healthcare professional will be able to advise you on proper techniques.

-- Consider adding URIEXO® to your daily routine: URIEXO® can aid in reducing the number of UTI recurrences.
+- Consider adding URIEXO® to your daily routine: URIEXO® can aid in maintaining a healthy urinary tract & bladder.

-Developing a daily routine with URIEXO® is the secret to preventing and eliminating UTIs, once and for all.
+Developing a daily routine with URIEXO® is the secret to maintaining a healthy urinary tract & bladder.

 Diabetes & UTIs: If you’re a person with Type 2 diabetes, your risk of developing UTIs may be even higher than non-diabetics.
 Click here for some prevention tips to reduce your risk of getting UTIs.